Linguistic homeland: Kra–Dai

+Austroasiatic

 Austroasiatic is widely held to be the oldest family in mainland Southeast Asia, with its current discontinuous distribution resulting from the later arrival of other families.
 The various branches share a great deal of vocabulary concerning rice cultivation, but few related to metals.
 Identification of the homeland of the family has been hampered by the lack of progress on its branching.
 The main proposals are Northern India (favoured by those who assume an early branching of Munda), Southeast Asia (the area of maximal diversity; most likely) and southern China (based on claimed loanwords in Chinese).